Nikolaj Memola: 2021–22 season: Junior national title and senior debut

-2022–23 season
+2022–23 season: Junior Grand Prix Final gold

-Planning a second split season between junior and senior, Memola had two assignments on the Junior Grand Prix circuit, winning silver at his first assignment, the 2022 JGP Czech Republic.
-The following week at the 2022 JGP Latvia in Riga, he won the gold medal.
-Memola's results qualified him for the 2022–23 Junior Grand Prix Final, which he stated he was particularly "happy" about as the event was being held in Italy that year.
-He said that he hoped to introduce a quad into the free skate in time.
+Planning a split season between junior and senior levels, Memola competed in two Junior Grand Prix events, winning silver at the 2022 JGP Czech Republic and gold at the 2022 JGP Latvia.
+His results qualified him for the 2022–23 Junior Grand Prix Final.He indicated satisfaction that the event would be held in Italy and expressed the intention to introduce a quadruple jump in the free skatet.
 Returning to the Challenger series, Memola won bronze medals at both the Lombardia and Budapest Trophies.

-Competing at the Junior Grand Prix Final on home ice in Turin, Memola finished second in the short program, saying afterward that it was "very important to me that I did such a good skate at home, in Italy, and on the Olympic ice."
-He went on to win the free skate and the gold medal, albeit without attempting a quadruple jump as he had earlier hoped.
-This was the first Junior Grand Prix Final title for an Italian man and the first for Italy in any discipline since the ice dance team Faiella/Milo in the inaugural 1997–98 edition.
-Memola admitted afterward, "I started the season with the goal in mind coming here to Torino, but the first place was not my goal, and then the medal came, and I'm extremely happy."
+Competing at the Junior Grand Prix Final in Turin, Memola finished second in the short program.
+He won the free skate and the gold medal, without attempting a quadruple jump.
+This was the first Junior Grand Prix Final title for an Italian man and Italy's first title in any discipline since the ice dance team Faiella/Milo in the inaugural 1997–98 season.

-Shortly after the Junior Grand Prix Final, Memola attended his first senior national championships and won the silver medal.
-He finished first in the free skate at the event.
-He was then assigned to compete at the 2023 Winter World University Games, where he won the bronze medal.
+Shortly after the Junior Grand Prix Final, Memola competed at his first senior Italian Championships and won the silver medal, placing first in the free skate.
+He was subsequently assigned to 2023 Winter World University Games, where he won the bronze medal.

 In his final assignment of the season, Memola competed at the 2023 World Junior Championships.
 After stepping out of his jump combination in the short program, he finished sixth in that segment.
-He placed fourth in the free skate and rose to fourth overall, 1.35 points back of bronze medalist Nozomu Yoshioka.
-Memola did not attempt any quadruple jumps during the free program, having found them insufficiently secure in practice that day and not wanting to risk it.
+He placed fourth in the free skate and fourth overall, 1.35 points behind bronze medalist Nozomu Yoshioka.
+Memola did not attempt any quadruple jumps in the free skate, citing inconsistency in practice.